testuserongithubxd/STEALTHAPI/README.md

 ## Overview

 The Stealth API provides a complete scripting environment for FiveM.
-All code runs in a **fully isolated runtime** — no server, no resource, and no anticheat can detect or interact with your scripts.
-Your code is invisible to every other resource on the server.
+All code runs in an **isolated resource** — no server, no other resource, and no anticheat can detect or interact with your scripts.
+Your code is invisible to everything else on the server.

 The API is available in the **Isolated** execution mode from the Lua Editor.